michalc/aiodnsresolver/README.md

 The cache for each record starts on the _start_ of each request, so duplicate concurrent requests for the same record are not made.

-## TTL
+## TTL / Record expiry

-The address objects each have an extra method, `ttl`, that returns the seconds left until the address expires.
+The address objects each have an extra property, `expires_at`, that returns the expiry time of the address, according to the `loop.time()` clock, and the TTL of the records involved to find that address.

 ```python
 import asyncio